Propagating Pothos plants is definitely one of the simpler plants and you can create plenty of new plants from just a short vine cutting.

 When propagating through division of the mother plant, you can get away with doing it in less than ideal conditions as the roots are already mature and you’re simply dividing up the plant.

-Is it a good idea to use a rooting gel or powder when propagating my Pothos?
+Is it a good idea to use a rooting gel?

 It’s definitely optional to use rooting hormone on Pothos plants but you might choose to use it to speed up the process.
 These products stimulate root growth on new cuttings which can also produce stronger roots but you can have great success without it.